hyperledger-archives/sawtooth-core/docs/source/_templates/sdk_TP_tutorial.rst

 Overview
 ========

-This tutorial covers the creation of a new Sawtooth Lake transaction family in
+This tutorial covers the creation of a new Sawtooth transaction family in
-{{ language }}, based on the Sawtooth Lake SDK.
+{{ language }}, based on the Sawtooth SDK.
 We will construct a transaction handler which implements a distributed version of the multi-player game tic- tac-toe.